 If queries in the Saved queries folder are older than a second age threshold, they are automatically moved to the Trash folder.

-The Trash folder is always the last folder in the multi-query tree.
-It receives all queries and other folders that you delete elsewhere in the folder tree, just like the Windows Recycle Bin or the Mac OS X Trash.
+The Trash folder is always the last folder in the folder tree.
+It receives all searches and other folders that you delete elsewhere in the folder tree, just like the Windows Recycle Bin or the Mac OS X Trash.
 In addition, it also receives queries that are older than the maximum age for the Saved queries folder.

 With the introduction of the Trash folder, the behavior of the Delete and Cut commands has changed somewhat: